 Often, the process is completed with a final hair wash in a moisturising mask of milk and honey.

-For the ultimate spa indulgence, Leisurequip has recently provided Moroccan Hammam saunas for clients in the UK.
+For the ultimate spa indulgence, Leisurequip have recently provided a Moroccan Hammam for Harrods in the UK.
 These bespoke designs come fitted with Tylo steam generators and translucent agate stone with sheet LED colour change light source.